Home / Technology

 So, will the US ban TikTok?

-Donald Trump officially enters office on Monday January 20, and has promised to extend the deadline for ByteDance to sell the app.
-Trump said this only after the TikTok ban had officially come into effect, with US users receiving a pop-up message when they tried to open the app for around 14 hours.
+When Donald Trump entered office on January 20, he promised to extend the deadline for ByteDance to sell the app.
+So far, Trump has stayed true to his word, although the first extension happened only after the TikTok ban had officially come into effect, with US users receiving a pop-up message when they tried to open the app for around 14 hours.
 It was also removed from the app store, to prevent new users from downloading it.

 When would a new TikTok ban come into effect?

-The legislation that passed in April gave ByteDance nine months to sell TikTok to a new buyer.
+Initially, the legislation that passed in April 2024 gave ByteDance nine months to sell TikTok to a new buyer.
 This meant TikTok was either forced to sell or shut down in the US by 19 January 2025.

 TikTok attempted to argue this ruling in federal court, however the U.S. Court of Appeals and the US Supreme Court have upheld the federal government’s law requiring the app to divest from Chinese parent company ByteDance.